oicr-gsi/bamQC/filter_downsample.md

 #### Parameters for targeted libraries

-We downsample reads aligned to chromosomes 12 and 13, because they appear in all targeted sequencing panels in use at OICR as of 2020-03-10.
+By default we downsample reads aligned to chromosomes 12 and 13, because they appear in all targeted sequencing panels in use at OICR as of 2020-03-10.
 For an up-to-date list of panels, see the [interval-files repository](https://bitbucket.oicr.on.ca/projects/GSI/repos/interval-files/browse).

 We also need to consider what fraction of the targets falls within the targeted interval.
 Consider three example scenarios: